 - In the next step, the Settings window will open up.

 - Then, click on Apps & features in the window.

 - After that, look for Microsoft Office in the Apps & features.

-- Here, Microsoft Office name can be changed dependent on version to version.
+- Here, the Microsoft Office name can be changed depending on version to version.

-- As we are using version 2019, our app name is below as figure.
+- As we are using version 2019, our app name is below as a figure.

 - After selecting, click on Modify.

 - Here, select Online Repair > Repair to start the process.

 Reason 2: Unable to Edit in Compatibility Mode